beekayg15/First-iOS-App/README.md

 - _Note: The above mentioned files are the important additional files added to the default Xcode project files_

 ## About the Application :
 The application is a sample of a real-time tour guide app.
 It provides detailed information about a few tourist location present in various parts of the world.
 The application allows us to choose any location/monument among the available ones and provides a brief deascription about its history and features.
-The various interative components of the application are explained in detail below.
+The various interactive components of the application are explained in detail below.
 - **Discover Screen** :
   - It acts as the home page of the app.
   - It provides a simple picture and description about a particular location/monument.